-FARMERS CO - OP ELEVATOR OF MULESNOE, TEXAS ARE OFFERING FIRST PREFERRED STOCK PAYABLE, 10 YEARS AT 8% INTEREST, FOR UPDATING CLAYS CORNER PLANT TO HANDLE CORN.
-DEPOSITS BY THE 15th WILL EARN INTERST FROM THE FIRST OF THE MONTH.
+FARMERS CO - OP ELEVATOR OF MULESMOE, TEXAS ARE OFFERING FIRST PREFERRED STOCK PAYABLE, 10 YEARS AT 8× INTEREST, FOR UPDATING CLAYS CORNER PLANT TO Mandle corn.
+Deposits by the 15th will earn interst from the first OF THE MONTH.

-HONORED ....
-Terry Wood has been designated as this week's D.E.
+HONORED Terry Wood has been designated as this week's D.E.
 "Student of the Week."
 Terry is a senior at Friona High School and serves as an officer and active member of the DECA Club.
 Terry is employed at Hi-Pro Feeds and is pictured in the above photo with her employer Carl Mason.